Joystream/community-repo/working-groups/storage-group/leader/Scale.md

-# Modeling

 ## Replication

 Joystream implement a replication policy for data los prevention.
-All videos uploaded are replicated to number of server per the configured replication.
+All videos uploaded are replicated to number of server per the configured replication. \n
 All the calaculation on this page assume a replication of 4.